e9x/simple-socks/README.md

 For an example, see [examples/createServerFilter.mjs](examples/createServerFilter.mjs).

 You must return a promise.
-The promise resolving indicates the connection was accepted.
-The promsie rejecting indicates the connection was rejected.
+The promise resolving true indicates the connection was accepted.
+The promise resolving false indicates the connection was rejected.

 #### connect